-Symptoms such as shortness of breath and chest pain that occur suddenly and sharply, particularly after a period of inactivity are important to consider along with the pain under your breastbone that may cause you to feel pressure along with the sensation of squeezing, tightness, or crushing.
+Symptoms such as shortness of breath and chest pain that occur suddenly and sharply, particularly after a period of inactivity are important to consider along with the pain under your breastbone that might cause you to feel pressure along with the sensation of squeezing, tightness, or crushing.

-Chills with other signs and symptoms, such as temperature, bodily aches, and fatigue, suggest a systemic disease, such as the flu or pneumonia.
+Chills with other signs and symptoms, such as a temperature, bodily aches, and fatigue, suggest a systemic disease, such as the flu or pneumonia.
 Chills cause the body’s core temperature to rise when your immune system battles a disease.
 Even if you are feeling cold, your body temperature is increasing.
 Chills, sore throat, cough, headache, tiredness, and muscle aches are some of the signs of a viral infection.
 Virus-borne illnesses are infectious and have a high rate of transmission.
 It is typically self-limiting and resolves within two weeks of being diagnosed.

 Chest pain chills also occur in case of panic attacks.
 Since panic attacks are so severe and their symptoms are so similar to those of a heart attack, many individuals think they are having a heart attack and are really experiencing one.
 Many people will have at least one panic attack at some point in their life, if not many.
 Despite the fact that no medical cause for panic attacks has been identified, factors such as sudden changes in routine, traumatic events, or extreme stress are often at the core of the illness.

 The flu is a contagious respiratory disease that may cause a range of symptoms ranging from mild to severe to deadly.
 The influenza virus causes it, and it affects a number of organs, including the nose, throat, and lungs.
-The symptoms of flu include chest pain, chills, fatigue, and fever.
+The symptoms of flu include chest pain, chills, fatigue and fever.